 In order to limit the potential impact of shared mobility on the public realm, Dublin City Council will work with operators to ensure that sufficient parking is provided to accommodate the operation of the schemes.
-The Council will promote shared mobility schemes that are parked or affixed legally and as per DCC operational requirements within the city.
+The council will promote shared mobility schemes that are parked or affixed legally and as per DCC operational requirements within the city.
 Enhanced monitoring and data analysis will enable Dublin City Council to identify and cater for demand areas, to better design and manage road space and to develop an adaptive infrastructure.
+Dublin City Council will continue to support Smart Dublin, an initiative of the Dublin local authorities, which aims to promote the Dublin region as a world leader in the development of smart city technologies.